 1. Personal data relating to children and adolescents (Data of NNA)

-In relation to the data of children and adolescents, the Bill establishes that their processing must attend to the best interests of them and with respect to their progressive autonomy.
+In relation to the data of children and adolescents, the new law establishes that their processing must attend to the best interests of them and with respect to their progressive autonomy.

-The Bill, in relation to the source of legality of these data, makes a relevant distinction:
+The new law, in relation to the source of legality of these data, makes a relevant distinction:

 In the event of violations of the data security obligations regarding the processing of personal data of children under 14 years of age, the person in charge, in addition to reporting to the Agency, must report to the parents or legal representatives or by the person in charge of the personal care of the child, unless expressly authorized or mandated by law.